The Third Biennial Combating Terrorism Technology Startup Challenge (CTTSC3)

 Congratulations to CardioScale and Colugo who won the $100,000 first prize and $10,000 second prize respectively in the General Technologies track, and to Elbit and TrekAce our $100,000 first prize and $10,000 second prize winners in the Navigation Technologies track.

-Stay tuned for more updates on our winners and finalists and we look forward to seeing you at CTTSC4!
+Stay tuned for more updates on our winners and finalists and we look forward to seeing you at CTTSC4!8

 Terrorism is a constantly evolving worldwide threat.
 As terrorists become more sophisticated, so too must the tools for detecting, preventing, and defeating them.

-CTTSC3 merges the dynamism and innovation of the startup ecosystem with the experience and resources of the US and Israeli defense establishments to deliver the next generation of game-changing technologies for combating terror.
+CTTSC3 merges the dynamism and innovation of the startup ecosystem, and the experience and resources of the US and Israeli defense establishments, to deliver the next generation of game-changing technologies for combating terror.

-CTTSC3 follows on the success of our inaugural CTTSC1 (held in 2014) and CTTSC2 (held in 2016), both of which identified and accelerated a number of promising combating terrorism breakthroughs across a variety of technology domains.
+CTTSC3 follows on the success of our inaugural CTTSC1 and CTTSC2 both of which identified and accelerated a number of promising combating terrorism breakthroughs across a variety of technology domains.

-The CTTSC contest is open to any startup, entrepreneur, developer, or researcher with a breakthrough technology that can help fight terrorism.
+The CTTSC contest is open to any startup, entrepreneur, developer, or researcher, in any field, with a breakthrough technology that can help fight terrorism.

 - 2 X $100K 1st prizes + 2 X $10K 2nd prizes (Prizes are no-strings-attached)